 Returning to school as an adult student brings with it many concerns, often including finances.
-The Office of Financial Aid, Student Accounts, the University Scholarship Office, Veterans Services, Federal Student Aid, and the College Foundation of North Carolina (CFNC) offer many valuable resources to make finishing your degree possible.
+Niner Central, University Scholarship Office, Veterans Services, Federal Student Aid, and the College Foundation of North Carolina (CFNC) offer many valuable resources to make planning for and finishing your degree possible.